circonus/product-docs/irondb/tools/irondb-relay.md

      resulting metric name in IRONdb will be "graphite.test.my.metric.1".
    * ##### IRONDB\_BOOTSTRAP

-     *\(required\)* The comma separated list of IRONdb nodes (ipaddress:port) to use to discover the layout of the IRONdb cluster.
+     *\(required\)* The comma separated list of IRONdb nodes (ipaddress:port or `https://FQDN:port` URL) to use to discover the topology of the IRONdb cluster.
 It's a good practice to list all IRONdb nodes in this list to adjust to down nodes.
+   * ##### IRONDB\_RELAY\_TLS

+     *\(optional\)* Configures listeners to require TLS where applicable.
+     Default is "off".
+If set to "on", both the Carbon submission port and the admin UI port will expect TLS connections from clients.
+An SSL certificate will be required before the service can be started.
+     See [TLS Configuration](#tls-configuration) below for details.
    * ##### IRONDB\_CRASH\_REPORTING

      *\(optional\)* Control enablement of automated crash reporting.
 Default is